Online Teaching Resources and Lesson Plans

 - Africa Access – large compendium of Africa focused resources for teachers, including the Children’s Africana Book Award.

-- African Studies Resources for K-12 Educators – Compiled by Marion Frank-Wilson, IU Librarian for African Studies
+- African Studies Resources for K-12 Educators – compiled by librarian Marion Frank-Wilson and maintained by African Studies librarian Mireille Djenno.

 - Childhood in Africa: An Interdisciplinary Journal – a peer-reviewed, open access journal publication by the Institute for the African Child at Ohio University

-- Talking about "Tribe:" Moving from Stereotypes to Analysis – short article on the problems of using the world “tribe” when discussing Africa
+- Talking about "Tribe:" Moving from Stereotypes to Analysis – short article on the problems of using the word “tribe” when discussing Africa

 - Africa and Christianity: A Historical Overview, John Hanson, IU History